Region-free explicit model predictive control for linear systems on Hilbert spaces: Example: Explicit MPC of a Timoshenko beam

-In order to demonstrate a more realistic scenario, where the prediction model is not a perfect copy of the system dynamics, we implement a finite-difference approximation for the beam model, where the continuous-time nature of the beam is emulated by solving the finite-difference approximation using the solver \verb|ode45| in MATLAB, as opposed to using a prescribed time-discretization for the simulation.
-The finite-difference approximation uses $127$ grid points for the spatial interval so that it is higher-dimensional than the prediction model by a factor of 14, emulating the difference between an infinite-dimensional plant and a finite-dimensional prediction model.
+In order to demonstrate a somewhat realistic scenario, where the prediction model is not a perfect copy of the system dynamics, we employ different approximations for the plant and the prediction model.
+For the plant, we approximate the beam model by finite differences, and for the prediction model we employ a spectral-Galerkin approximation.
+In the finite-difference approximation of the plant we use $127$ grid points, and in the spectral-Galerkin approximation we use $9$ polynomial basis functions.
+Thus, the prediction model is lower-dimensional by a factor of $14$, which emulates the difference between an infinite-dimensional plant a finite-dimensional prediction model.
+Moreover, the continuous-time nature of the plant is emulated by simulating the plant using the \texttt{ode45} solver in MATLAB as opposed to using a prescribed time-discretization in the simulation.

+The simulation results are displayed in Figures \ref{fig:uJ2}--\ref{fig:ss2}.
+First, Figure \ref{fig:uJ2} displays the optimal controls solved using the \texttt{mpcActiveSetSolver} in MATLAB and the corresponding optimal costs.
+It can be seen that the controls satisfy the input constraints and that the optimal costs are (exponentially) decreasing during the first part of the simulation.
+However, the evolution of the optimal costs experiences some ripples towards the end, even if the long-term trend is still decreasing, likely due to the imperfections in the prediction model.
+Moreover, the cost function values are already very close to zero when the ripples occur.

-The simulation results are displayed in Figures \ref{fig:sn2}--\ref{fig:ss2}.
-While Figure \ref{fig:sn2} looks virtually identical to Figure \ref{fig:sn1}, a close inspection of the norms reveals that the state constraints are not satisfied as accurately as in Figure \ref{fig:sn1}, although the differences are very small---possibly due to the averaging effect of the mean value.
-Regardless, the state constraint $\overline x_1$ is in fact violated with the maximum value of mean$(x_1)$ being $3.78\cdot 10^{-4}$ larger than the upper bound $\overline x_1 = 0.45$.
-This violation of the state constraint is very mild, and we view the constraint still being satisfied in the soft sense \cite[Sect.
+Figure \ref{fig:sn2} shows the mean values of the state components over the spatial interval along with the state constraints.
+While it appears that the state constraints become active at some point, a closer inspection of Figure \ref{fig:sn2} reveals that the constraint $\overline x_1$ in fact gets violated (very slightly) as the maximum value of mean$(x_1)$ is $3.78\cdot 10^{-4}$ larger than the upper bound $\overline x_1 = 0.45$.
+This violation of the state constraint is very mild, and we view the constraint as still being satisfied in the soft sense \cite[Sect.
 6.3]{BMDP02}.
-Strict satisfaction of the state constraints would require robustness considerations which are outside the scope of this study.
+We note that strict satisfaction of state constraints under imperfect prediction model would require robustness considerations which are outside the scope of this study.
 Finally, we note that $\underline x_4$ does not strictly get activated as the minimum value of mean$(x_4)$ is $7.61\cdot 10^{-4}$ larger than the lower bound $\underline x_4 = -0.3$.